[AEM Assets]{class="badge positive" title="Applies to AEM Assets)."}

 [Download Spreadsheet]{class="badge informative"}

-Define rules in the spreadsheet using the guidelines defined in this article.
+Define rules in the spreadsheet using the guidelines described in this article.

 To support a large-scale marketing rollout, various team members across regions and brands need access to digital assets.
 Each persona has a specific scope based on region and brand.
-ABAC enforces these rules automatically via asset metadata.
-The following table illustrates the different type of personas for this use case and the rules that are applied:
+ABAC enforces these rules automatically using asset metadata.
+The following table illustrates the personas for this use case and the rules that are applied:

 Persona